shenwei356/gtaxon/README.md

 Default config file is: `$HOME/.gtaxon.yaml`

-This is useful when querying from remote server, we could type few words by writing flags like host and port to config file
+This is useful when querying from remote server, we could type few words by saving flags like host and port to config file

 ## REST APIs